 I dedicate this two-part article to anyone who is feeling immense pain and grief right now due to work of life transitions/change.
 This is my way of sending love and light to anyone who would like to embrace what is in this two-part article in whatever need and way suits them or would like to share with someone who will gain from reading these articles.

 My daughter started to work in a restaurant to support her rent as a student in NYC.
 A month into her new job, her manager left, two new managers replaced the one who left, and seven new team members were recruited to do the same position she did.
 She called me frustrated and concerned about the change.
 She misses her old boss; everything was so much easier with him.
 And what if the new managers do not like her and send her home?
 She only works part-time, and the new seven work full-time; maybe she is less valuable.
 I could hear the concern in her voice.
 She is only four weeks into her new "real job," and already a change that is quite big for her.
 Change is never easy, I told her, and I know you appreciated your old manager; he was very kind to you.
 I believe that restaurants have high turnover, and in many places, if possible, they will recruit a bit more staff than they really need.
 You already mentor the new employees, so that's a good sign!
 Your managers have trusted your abilities since you started.
 And, I added, take this work change as an opportunity for growth.
 She was unhappy with my last sentence, but I kept going (I am used to my young adult kids not appreciating my words of wisdom when they need consolation.)
 Today's reality for your generation (Z) is that you will experience change every few months: Technology, people, Reorg.
-If you don't get used to it now when you work as a part-time employee as a student in a restaurant, you will find it more challenging to adjust to change in your following jobs.
+If you don't get used to it now when you work as a part-time employee or a student in a restaurant, you will find it more challenging to adjust to changes in your following jobs.
 Take this experience as an opportunity to work on the muscle of change and resiliency; the earlier you learn it, the easier it will be for you.

 Years ago, if you didn't like working for a fast-paced, growing organization that was constantly changing, you would have considered moving to a larger one.
 Large-size organizations moved slower, and you could have settled down and done your work with less stress.